jpardobl/django-hautomation/README.md

 For example you can use https://github.com/jpardobl/hautomation_x10 to manage X10 devices.

-Detailed documentation is in the "docs" directory.

 Quick start
 -----------

+1. Install by issuing the following command:

+  $ pip install -e git+https://github.com/jpardobl/django-hautomation.git#egg=django-hautomation

-1. Create a django project, and cd into it.
+2. Create a django project, and cd into it.

 2. Configure your database.